glouppe/info8006-introduction-to-ai/projects/project1/README.md

  - Readability: ease to understand the information given by the graphs and quality of their descriptions.
  - Scale: consistency of the graphs between each other and ease to compare them visually.

 Your report has to follow the subdivision provided above.
-To do so, a template is provided.
-(ADD LINK TO TEMPLATE)
+To do so, a [template](https://glouppe.github.io/info8006-introduction-to-ai/projects/project1/template-project1.tex) is provided.

 Besides the questions you're expected to answer, you will also be evaluated according to the following criteria:

  - **Code performances** - **3 points** - Your code will be tested on the submission platform machines.
 After each submission, you will receive a feedback which will contain information about the accuracy of your results and the time performances of your code.
+ TODO: ADD CONFIGURATION OF SUBMISSION MACHINES

 	 - 3 points: TBD
 	 - 2.25 points: TBD